-The AutoCounter transformation in the Golden Gate compiler includes an event-driven mode that uses Synthesizable Printfs (see Printf Synthesis: Capturing RTL printf Calls when Running on the FPGA) to export counter results as they are updated rather than sampling them periodically with a dedicated Bridge.
-This mode can be enabled by prepending the WithAutoCounterCoverPrintf config to your PLATFORM_CONFIG instead of WithAutoCounterCover.
-In this mode, the counter values and the local cycle count will be printed every time the counter is incremented using a synthesized printf (hence, you will observe a series of printfs incrementing by 1).
-This mode may be useful for fine-grained observation of counters.
+• Identity: On a transition of the annotated target, the local cycle count and the new value are printed.
+Thus a target that transitions every cycle will produce printf traffic every cycle.

+This mode may be useful for temporally fine-grained observation of counters.
 The counter values will be printed to the same output stream as other synthesizable printfs.
 This mode uses considerably more FPGA resources per counter, and may consume considerable amounts of DMA bandwidth (since it prints every cycle a counter increments), which may adversly affect simulation performance (increased FMR).